mashaekh-tausif/Heart-audio-to-disease-prediction-using-Librosa-and-Tensorflow/README.md

 ## Overview

 This project contains the solution for the competition's Kaggle round, where our team achieved 7th place.
-Our approach focuses on [insert your approach briefly here, such as using machine learning models, data preprocessing, feature engineering, etc.].

 ## Installation